anovos/anovos-docs/docs/community/contributing/index.md

 - Proposing new features
 - Testing out new features
 - Contributing to the docs
-- Giving talks about Anovos at Meetups, conferences and webinars
+- Giving talks about Anovos at Meetups, conferences, and webinars

-The latest information about how to interact with the project maintainers and broader community is kept in [COMMUNICATION.md](https://github.com/anovos/anovos/blob/main/.github/COMMUNICATION.md).
+For the latest information about interacting with the project maintainers and the broader community, please visit the [COMMUNICATION.md](https://github.com/anovos/anovos/blob/main/.github/COMMUNICATION.md) file in Github.

 ## Contribute to Anovos

 Pull requests are the best way to propose changes to the codebase.
-We use GitHub flow and everything happens through pull requests.
+We use GitHub flow, and everything happens through pull requests.
 We welcome your pull requests; to make it simple, here are the steps to contribute:

 - Fork the repo you're updating and create your branch from main.
 - If you've added code that should be tested, add tests.